DSTG works closely with universities to deliver technology-based solutions to Defence.

 An updated version of the program, DSP 2.0, came into effect on 28 April 2020, providing greater flexibility in our partnering arrangements with universities, enabling multi-party collaborations; variation agreements and bespoke security arrangements.

-For more information about Defence Science Partnerships, please contact our Technology Partnerships Office.
+For more information about Defence Science Partnerships, please contact Science Partnerships.